markjprice/cs14net10/docs/code-editors/vscode.md

 VS Code has rapidly improved over the past couple of years and has pleasantly surprised Microsoft with its popularity.
 If you are brave and like to live on the bleeding edge, then there is an **Insiders** edition, which is a daily build of the next version.

-Even if you plan to only use Visual Studio 2022 for Windows for development, I recommend that you download and install VS Code and try the coding tasks in this chapter using it, and then decide if you want to stick with just using Visual Studio 2022 for the rest of the book.
+Even if you plan to only use Visual Studio on Windows for development, I recommend that you download and install VS Code and try the coding tasks in this chapter using it, and then decide if you want to stick with just using Visual Studio for the rest of the book.

 Let's now download and install VS Code, the .NET SDK, and the C# Dev Kit extension:
 1. Download and install either the Stable build or the Insiders edition of VS Code from the following link: https://code.visualstudio.com/.

 > **More Information**: If you need more help installing VS Code, you can read the official setup guide at the following link: https://code.visualstudio.com/docs/setup/setup-overview.

-2. Download and install the .NET SDKs for version 8.0 and at least one other version like 6.0 or 7.0 from the following link: https://www.microsoft.com/net/download.
+2. Download and install the .NET SDKs for version 10.0 and at least one other version like 8.0 or 9.0 from the following link: https://www.microsoft.com/net/download.

-> To fully learn how to control .NET SDKs, we need multiple versions installed. .NET 6, .NET 7, and .NET 8 are supported versions at the time of publishing in November 2023.
+> To fully learn how to control .NET SDKs, we need multiple versions installed. .NET 8, .NET 9, and .NET 10 are supported versions at the time of publishing in November 2025.
 You can safely install multiple SDKs side by side.
 The most recent SDK will be used to build your projects.

 3. To install the **C# Dev Kit** extension, you must first launch the VS Code application.
 4. In VS Code, click the **Extensions** icon or navigate to **View** | **Extensions**.